Skip to main content

 Overview

 A charge is a lease transaction recording that a tenant owes you money.
-Charges are associated with revenue accounts, allowing the associated lease payments to record revenue to the correct account in your chart of accounts for reporting purposes.
+Charges are associated with revenue accounts, allowing the related lease payments to record revenue to the correct account in your chart of accounts for reporting purposes.
 For example, paid rent charges show rent revenue on the profit and loss report.
+If you need to charge a tenant for a one-time fee or collect money for a service, you would post a charge to their lease.

-Note that you can set up recurring rent and other recurring charges on a lease.
-Then you don't have to manually create these charges when they occur.
+Note: You can set up recurring rent and other recurring charges on a lease.
+This way, you don't need to manually create these charges when they occur.
 These instructions show you how to post one-time charges.

 The Steps

-1. The first step to posting a charge on a lease is to click Leasing on the main menu, and then click Active Leases
+1. To post a charge to a tenant's lease, click Leasing on the main menu and then click Active Leases

-3. Click on the Transactions tab and then the Post Charge button.
+3. On the lease, click on the Transactions tab and then click the Post Charge button.

-• Account: choose the revenue account for the charge.
+• Account: Choose a revenue account category for the charge.

 5. Add any relevant files (optional) by dragging the file into the window or using the Click Here link to upload.
 You also have the ability to Share files with the tenants if you click the box.
 This is a good way to share files like receipts or documents.